 More wondering if God made a mistake to call me to this thing we are building.

-I wasn’t fully prepared for more, but that’s what the world delivered.
+I wasn’t fully prepared for the more required by Christian leadership, but that’s what the call delivered.

-6 years into this ever evolving project, I’m learning that God expected more from me than I expected from myself.
-Perhaps more importantly, He was prepared to offer more of Himself, than I expected from Him.
+10+ years into this ever evolving call to ministry, I’m learning that God also expected more from me than I expected from myself.
+Perhaps more importantly, They were prepared to offer more of Themselves, than I expected.

 More peace when I was overwhelmed.

-More like-minded men and women to inspire me to keep going.
+More like-minded people who inspire me to keep going.

 More prayer warriors to protect my team and family.